Fulmer diary

 I returned for the third time a few months later, in May, after the organizing work at home was over, with four Hungarian colleagues.
 This time it was to start the work.
 In the tow...

-By the time I arrived in Budapest, I already had an idea of how the plan could be realized.
-I discussed what I had seen with the beekeeping members of my family.
-Together with my s...
+By the time I arrived back to Budapest, I already had an idea of how our plan [for what?] could be realized.
+I discussed it an what I had seen with the beekeeping members of my f...

 A few years ago, after graduating, I followed Botond and joined the family business.
 When necessary, I am involved in product development and engineering work, for example on machi...